PrairieLearn/PrairieLearn/packages/cache/README.md

 ## Usage

-First, you will need to initialize the library with the cache type that you are intending to use, a prefix that will be the start of all of your cache keys, and optionally, a redis server URL if that is the cach type being used:
+First, you will need to initialize the library with the cache type that you are intending to use, a prefix that will be the start of all of your cache keys, and optionally, a redis server URL if that is the cache type being used:

 ```ts
 import { cache } from '@prairielearn/cache';